dkataskin/erlang-algorithms/README.md

-snippy
+Erlang algorithms and data structures
 ======

-A number of useful() | useless() data structure and algorithm implementations in Erlang.
+A number of data structure and algorithm implementations in Erlang.

 ###quad_tree.erl

-As the name states, this is yet another quad tree implementation in Erlang.
+Yet another quadtree implementation in Erlang.
 More on quad_trees here http://en.wikipedia.org/wiki/Quadtree.

 Operations on quad tree you have:
 * new